facebookarchive/fbzmq/CONTRIBUTING.md

 ## Contributor License Agreement ("CLA")
 In order to accept your pull request, we need you to submit a CLA.
-You only need to do this once to work on any of Facebook's open source projects.
+You only need to do this once to work on any of Facebook's open-source projects.

-Complete your CLA here: <https://code.facebook.com/cla>
+Complete your CLA here: [CLA - Agreement](https://code.facebook.com/cla)

 ## Issues
 We use GitHub issues to track public bugs.
 Please ensure your description is